 In the days following, we all watched, cried and prayed as this country came together.
 We watched as the people in New York City reached out to one another and became an inspiration to us all.
 New Yorker’s became more than what we’d sometimes been led to believe by what we’d seen through the media–people hurrying from one place to another down busy streets, never making eye contact with one another, appearing not to care about each other.
 What a lie.
 They became what they’d always been–people who care deeply, with families who lost loved ones, who lost friends, who’d had their city attacked in a horrible way.
 They became people we deeply cared about, wanted to help and prayed for.

 I don’t think I can fully explain how much I began to care about the people of New York City during that time and wanted to know more about the city.
 Wanted to know about its history in this country.
 And as a writer, I began to want to set stories there–historical ones–to show that people in this huge city have always been like people in small towns and large all across this county.
 They care deeply about one another, their families and friends, their city and this country.

-It took a long while for the ideas to form and longer still to figure out the connection that would bring all kinds of people together, showing their care for others and their city, but God is so good and in His time, He showed me the way.
-I feel so blessed that I am now writing a historical romance series about people in New York City in the late 1800′s.
+It took a long while for the ideas to form and longer still to figure out the connection that would bring all kinds of people together, showing their care for others and their city, but God is so good and in His time, He showed me the way to write my Heaton House stories.
+I feel so blessed that I am still writing this Christian historical series about people in New York City in the late 1800′s.
 Many people at that time reached out to others, too.
 I pray that these stories will somehow serve as inspiration to others just as the people of New York City have been to me ever since that day eleven years ago.

 On this day, our thoughts and prayers remain with those who have suffered so much because of that day eleven years ago–the families who lost loved ones and friends, the first responders and our military families, and those who witnessed the horror of that day from nearby buildings and the streets of New York City.
 May God bless them and this country we love.